 Miso is a fermented paste made with soybeans, sometimes with the addition of rice or barley.
 Salt and a starter called Koji, are added to the whole mix which is then left to ferment for anything from 6 months to a few years.

 There are different types of Miso and they can be classified according to where in Japan they’re produced, according to their strength/colour as well as the ingredients used.
 Generally, unless you intend to have a pantry full of different types of miso, the most important thing to note is the colour and therefore the strength of the Miso paste.

 It is only in recent years that the West has cottoned on to something people in the Far East have known for generations – Miso is a wonder food!
-Its health benefits are seemingly endless, some of which are:

 - it contains all the essential amino acids and is therefore considered a complete protein

 - it is a good source of B vitamins

 - it is a probiotic food

 An important thing to remember when using miso is that it is “alive”; being a cultured food, it does not want to be boiled.
 Miso should never be cooked over 48˚C/118˚F, any higher than that and you are going to be killing off all that natural goodness.
 I always take the pot off the heat, let it sit for 5 minutes before adding the miso.
 The best way to add miso paste to soups or stews is to dilute it slightly with a little of the soup in a bowl or cup before adding it to the pot – this prevents unnecessary lumps.

 Instead of providing you with an exact recipe, I shall instead suggest the ingredients you can use, starting off with 2 basic ingredients.
 However, one that I make often: potatoes, ginger, onions, cabbage, shiitake, spinach and Nori (seaweed) torn & added after the miso.
 Serve with brown rice, a simple but nutritious meal, especially after a detox day.